-This section can/will be a separate Workbook with R/A/G rating system.
+This section is available replicated as a separate Excel Workbook with an active R/A/G rating system.

 How to use Section 6:

 Section 6 is a stand-alone summary of the KEY issues which must be present in any scheme being considered for approval.
 It is included in the main report for completeness but is issued as a separate Assessment Workbook with electronic pull-down scoring This assessment is based on the RAG Traffic Light System.